Black–green coalition: Coalition in North Rhine-Westphalia (since June 2022)

 In the 2022 North Rhine-Westphalia state election, the black–yellow state government lost its majority.
 A red–green coalition was discussed before the election, but also failed to achieve a majority.
 Based on the numbers, a traffic light coalition and a black–green coalition potentially had a majority in the Landtag of North Rhine-Westphalia.
 Due to their poor results, the Free Democrats rejected participation in a traffic light coalition.

 At the end of May 2022, after successful black–green exploratory talks, coalition negotiations began.
 On 23 June 2022, the finished coalition agreement was presented to the public.
 The coalition negotiations were very calm.
 At the respective party conferences on 25 June 2022, the coalition agreement was confirmed by the parties.
 In the CDU, the delegates voted almost unanimously for the agreement.
 Among the Greens, the agreement received 85% approval.

 On 27 June 2022, the contract was signed, on 28 June 2022, Hendrik Wüst (CDU) was elected Minister-President in the first round of voting and on 29 June 2022, the first black–green cabinet in the state was appointed and sworn in.

 Coalition in Schleswig-Holstein (since June 2022)

 The CDU narrowly missed the absolute majority in the 2022 Schleswig-Holstein state election.
 There were then several coalition options.
 The incumbent Minister-President and CDU top candidate Daniel Günther favoured the continuation of the Jamaica coalition, although black–green and black–yellow would have a simple majority.
-After the exploratory talks failed, the CDU decided in favour of black–green coalition negotiations.After the exploratory talks failed, the CDU decided in favour of black–green coalition negotiations.
+After the exploratory talks failed, the CDU decided in favour of black–green coalition negotiations.

 On 22 June 2022, the contract was presented to the public.
 After the party congresses approved it, Günther was re-elected on 29 June 2022 and appointed his black–green cabinet.